 News Flash: I suck at estimates

-In my professional, I sometimes try to anticipate what my client or boss wants to hear and craft a pleasing response that orbits the truth instead of landing on it.
+I've been guilty of trying to anticipate what my client wants to hear and craft a pleasing response that orbits the truth instead of landing on it.
 This most always manifests itself in over promising.
 This is an area of particular interest for me.
 I've felt the pain of over promising (often in the way of low balling estimates) time and time again.
-I've walked that emotional path so many times that my feet will take me there without any conscious effort on my part.
-In other words, I'm so good at doing it that I don't realize I'm doing it until it's too late.
+I've walked that emotional path so many times that my feet would take me there without any conscious effort on my part.
+In other words, I was so good at doing it that I sometimes didn't realize I was doing it until it's too late.

 One mistake started out the same way.
 A client was pressuring me for an estimate.
 I gave one and she didn't like it.
 So we "negotiated" until I walked out of the room with a familiar sense of foreboding.
 As a human, I suck at estimates in general.
 Put me under the pressure of some forced negotiation (whether real or by my own imagination) and by the end of it I've probably blacked out halfway through and temporarily made my client happy at the expense of several future sleepless nights.

-Before I go any further, in no way am I attempting to blame a client for my lack of a firm stance.
+Before I go any further, in no way am I attempting to blame a client for my lack of directness.
 A client's job is to maximize value for her company which includes motivating those who work for/with her to deliver quality content quickly.
 As an executive for the company, she is expected to drive success hard.

-I have a theory as to why this happens.
-I think I subconsciously simulate the client interactions with a variable estimation.
+I developed a theory for why I've done this.
+I think I subconsciously simulate the client interactions with a legitimate, variable estimation.
 For example, maybe the simulation starts with an estimation I feel comfortable with.
 If I think she'll blow up, I'll re-estimate the work with the goal of reducing the length of time required.
-The problem is that this distorts my vision to the point that I began to over estimate my capacity or ability.
+The problem is that this distorts my vision to the point that I began to overestimate my capacity or ability.
 I also see this as a self fulfilling prophecy of sorts.
 If I'm too afraid of what the client will do when I say 6 weeks, I'm going to justify a way to myself to say something less.